Purdue-CS193/homework-0-RickeyDCox/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```
-# Rickey Cox's First CS193 Homework

-## Things I Love About CS193
-- Getting right into the coding
-- The professor is pretty cool
-- Homework is actaully kinda fun
 ```

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).